HueSamai/CementSource/CementMod/src/Modules/NetBeard/README.md

 </p>

 # NetBeard
 NetBeard is a networking module used for developing multiplayer mods for Gang Beasts.
+Documentation will be posted on the Cement documentation when it is written.